FarronF/limerick-council-meetings/meetings/2021/04/21-Virtual Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development Strategic Policy Committee - 17th February 2021.md

 he is not sure how that would work, and he went on to note that TDs are as entitled to make

 a rep for someone as Councillors are but only rep. Cllr.
+Kiely advised that anyone with a
+---
-Kiely advised that anyone with a--- Limerick.ie address could be identified as Councillor and anyone with an Oireachtas.ie e-mail
+Limerick.ie address could be identified as Councillor and anyone with an Oireachtas.ie e-mail

 is identifiable as a TD and that way the Councillor reps could be weighted over a TD.
 Cllr.